squid-cache/squid-cache.github.io/Squid-6.rst

 ## || month year ||<style="background-color: #82FF42;"> Released for production use. ||
 || today ||<style="background-color: #4282FE;"> Now in '''DEVELOPMENT''' cycle. ||

-The set of new features and release timeline is determined by submissions and available developer time.
+The set of new features is determined by submissions and available developer time.
 New features may be completed and added at any time.
+Features accepted before 2023-02-05 (see ReleaseSchedule) will be part of this release.

 ## Features ported from 2.7 in this release:
 ##